uasolo/easyNet_data/documentation/Simple model.md

 	((lc_layer default_observer) default_dataframe) get
 	((uc_layer default_observer) default_dataframe) get
-We can see that the state of `lc_layer` reflects the clamping of unit "a" on its maximum activation value 1 for the `$duration` of `stimulus`, while the state of `uc_layer` shows the gentle rising of the corresponding unit "A" following the exponential laws governing `iac_layer`.
+We can see that the state of `lc_layer` reflects the clamping of unit "a" on its maximum activation value 1 for the duration of `stimulus`, while the state of `uc_layer` shows the gentle rising of the corresponding unit "A" following the exponential laws governing `iac_layer`.
 Clearly it is not convenient to inspect large numerical tables from the *lazyNut* console, for which purpose we encourage the user to use the GUI  software *easyNet* instead.

 ## Adding a self-loop
 A recurring device in modelling competition in the localist approach is lateral inhibition.
 In its simplest form, each unit in a layer tries to suppress the activation of all the other units in the same way, while possibly reinforcing its own activation through positive self-feedback.